wooni005/tracker_search/README.md

 29 Jul 2020, 22:33:04:  ✗     Extractor               - Not running or is a disabled plugin
 ```

-Also possible to reindex all data with a hard reset of the index:
+Also possible to re-index all data with a hard reset of the index:

 ```bash
 $ tracker reset --hard